 (3) The board of examiners ensures that the provisions set out in these exam regulations are met.
 The board is to report regularly to the Faculty on the development of examinations and durations of study including the time to finish Master's theses, as well as reporting on the distribution of subject grades and overall grades.
 The board of examiners must ensure that all coursework and assessment set out in these exam regulations can be carried out by students within the prescribed time periods.
 To this end, students must be informed in good time both of the nature and number of required coursework units and the assessed coursework to be successfully completed, as well as on the deadlines by which these must be completed, and similarly the dates for the issue of topics for, and submission of, Master's theses.
-The board of examiners must also ensure that protective legal provisions and the provisions under § 34 para.
-(1) item 2 LHG are met.
+The board of examiners must also ensure that health and safety laws are met, in particular the provisions required by these exam regulations under § 32(3)(2)(3) and (4) as well as (4)(5) of the Landeshochschulgesetz.

 (4) Board members have the right to be present as observers during examinations.
-The University President or a representative appointed by him/her has the right to be present at examinations.
+The University President or a representative appointed by him/her also has the right to be present at examinations.